miguelcarvajal/agrau/services.md

             <div class="icon-box">
               <div class="icon"><i class="bx bxl-dribbble"></i></div>
               <h4>Image</h4>
-              <p>Your product or service deserves a translation that is in line with the impeccable image you strive to convey.
-Sure, there are cheaper and even free alternatives, but at what cost to your business?</p>
+              <p>You’ve worked hard to build your business and need a professional translation that is in line with the impeccable image you strive to convey.
+Sure, there are cheaper or even free alternatives, but at what cost to your reputation?</p>
             </div>
           </div>
           <div class="col-lg-4 col-md-6 d-flex align-items-stretch mt-4 mt-md-0">
             <div class="icon-box">
               <div class="icon"><i class="bx bx-file"></i></div>
               <h4>Reliability</h4>
-              <p>I personally translate every word; nothing is outsourced.
-This ensures a consistent style and terminology, with no surprises.</p>
+              <p>I personally translate every word and nothing is outsourced.
+This ensures a consistent style and terminology, giving you peace of mind.</p>
             </div>
           </div>
           <div class="col-lg-4 col-md-6 d-flex align-items-stretch mt-4 mt-lg-0">